sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

      - Days passed after holiday
    * - Time-segmentation
      - Divide data in morning, afternoon, evening, night to get more idea about time based pattern
-   * - MovingWindowingFunctions
+   * - MovingWindowFunctions
      - Calculates the moving values using the given function
-   * - WindowingAnalytics
+   * - WindowAnalytics
      - Implements window functions is mainly through the operators rolling and expanding
    * - Exponential Moving Average (EMA)
      - The Exponential Moving Average (EMA) assigns a greater weight to the most recent price observations.
 While it assigns lesser weight to past data, it is based on a recursive formula that includes in its calculation all the past data in our price series.